meghanaravikumar/corretto/README2.md

 ./bin/corretto-submit [INPUT_FILE] [OUTPUT_FILE]

 The input file is a file of reads in any format that is supported by ADAM.
 The output file will be a parquet file containing the corrected reads.
 The parquet file can also be outputted in any format that Adam supports.
+For more information on ADAM input/outputs, please see: https://github.com/meghanaravikumar/adam/blob/master/README.md

 Now you might be wondering- my that's aamazing but what does corretto actually do?
 Given a set of reads, corretto goes in and detects bases that are faulty, corrects them, and returns the new and improved set of reads which can now be aligned with a higher accuracy than alignment perfromed without this type of error base fixing.